 Best time to visit the Maldives

-However in the last couple of years the weather pattern has been much harder to predict (one year seeing plenty of rain in November and December) so experts now advise that it may be worth taking your chances in the wet season or during the transitional months, especially if you want to take advantage of seasonally lower hotel rates.
+However in the past few years the weather pattern has been much harder to predict (one year seeing plenty of rain in November and December) so experts now advise that it may be worth taking your chances in the wet season or during the transitional months, especially if you want to take advantage of seasonally lower hotel rates.

 In terms of prices it’s usually cheapest to visit from May to November.
-Some people say the best time to visit the Maldives is March to April (outside the Easter holidays) when you may be blessed with dry weather and quiet resorts.
-However, prices will still be higher than during the wet season.
+If you’re looking for value, arguably the best time to visit the Maldives is March or April (avoiding the Easter holidays).
+However, don’t expect rock bottom prices.
+The Maldives is never a cheap destination.

 Tourist numbers and hotel prices are at their highest from December to February – they are hiked for Christmas, New Year and for Europeans who are looking for winter sun.